hagaygarty/vertebraClassification/README.md

 https://github.com/hagaygarty/mdCNN

 Then put the 'spine' folder inside mdCNN demo folder.

-Unzip the Dataset files , place 'spine.mat' inside 'spine' folder.
+Unzip the Dataset file (spine.7z) , place 'spine.mat' inside 'spine' folder.
+This is the main dataset file.
+It contains images for testing and trainning.

 Then call 'demoSpine.m' , the trainning process will begin.
-You can see the 'scesRate=' strarting from 9.59 % and rising.
+You will see the 'successRate=' field strarting from 9.59 % and rising.

-In order to classify using the pretrained network - unzip the 'Nets.7z' files, please the networks in the 'spine' folder.
-You can use net.mat as the main network.

 =~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~=~

+In order to classify using the pretrained network first unzip the 'spine.7z' file , then 'Nets.7z'. pleace both files under 'spine' folder.

-To run the network on the test dataset set matlab folder to 'spine' then run:
+set matlab folder to 'spine' then run:

 addpath('../../Trainning' , '../../mdCNN', '../../utilCode');